-Wheatland Charter Academy and Wheatland School District are dedicated to the educational development of teachers and staff.
+Lone Tree School and Wheatland School District are dedicated to the educational development of teachers and staff.
 Seven staff development minimum days are scheduled yearly, designed to enhance the educational experience of our students.
 Through after school workshops, staff evaluates student data to develop a continuing educational plan to meet the needs of the constantly changing student population.
-Teachers tackle the areas of Common Core curriculum, Montessori element development, school safety, state testing demands, technology updates/implementation and social-emotional student needs to develop a program that looks to educate the whole student.
-In addition to these on campus opportunities, staff attends best practice conferences ranging in topics from Response to Intervention (RtI) and special education law, Common Core standards, child-centered learning, military student support classes, as well as county developed trainings.
-The Wheatland Charter Academy team works hard to not only collaborate with campus staff, but with the surrounding communities to develop a top notch program.
-Teachers are supported throughout the implementation process through a combination of peer led trainings and meetings, district-sponsored training, workshops as well as administrative observations.
+Teachers tackle the areas of Common Core curriculum, school safety, state testing demands, technology updates and implementation and look at social-emotional student needs to develop a program that looks to educate the whole student.

+In addition to these on campus opportunities, staff attends best practice conferences ranging in topics from Common Core, classroom behavior support, student support services, special education law, military student support classes, as well as county developed trainings.
+The Lone Tree team works hard to not only collaborate with campus staff, but with the surrounding communities to develop a top notch program.
+We have curricular opportunities in collaboration with community entities.

+Teachers are supported throughout the implementation process through a combination of peer led trainings, trainings and meetings, as well as administrative observations.
 Data is evaluated often to ensure the continued growth of our programs and provide opportunities to address student needs through our continued professional development.
 Our district nurse and site health aide train our staff for student medical needs and continue to assist staff with safety protocols for an overall prepared campus with regard to health safety measures.
 Further, instructional staff receives technology training to reimagine the content and presentation of learning opportunities with expanding their repertoire of platforms and resources for students.